Skip to main content

 Claude Desktop

-Same shape in ~/Library/Application Support/Claude/claude_desktop_config.json (macOS) or the equivalent on your platform.
+Same shape at ~/Library/Application Support/Claude/claude_desktop_config.json (macOS) or the platform equivalent.

-hc-mcp doesn't know what actions exist — it discovers them at call time by reading each plugin's capability manifest.
+hc-mcp doesn't hard-code what actions exist — it discovers them at call time by reading each plugin's capability manifest.
 The flow:

 1. Claude calls list_plugin_actions.
 Result is a flat list of every declared action with plugin_id, action_id, label, description, params schema, requires_role, stream flag, etc.

-2. Claude picks an action and calls invoke_plugin_action(plugin_id, action, params).
+2. Claude picks an action and calls the appropriate dispatcher:

-3. hc-mcp checks the write gate, looks up the action in the plugin's manifest to confirm it exists and isn't a streaming action, POSTs /plugins/:id/command, and returns the response.
+3. Each dispatcher checks the plugin_actions write gate, looks up the action in the manifest to short-circuit shape mismatches with a clear error, and surfaces the response.

 When you ship a new plugin action, no hc-mcp changes are needed — it appears in the next list_plugin_actions call automatically.